When we moved into our house, one of the first renovations we wanted to undertake was to do a kitchen diner knock through.

 Kitchen Diner Knock Through: Demolition Phase

 After a bit of discussion and thought, Mr G started to come round to my way of thinking.
-So we called the Structural Engineer again and got him to come and take another look and confirm that the walls were indeed stud and easily removable.
+So we called the Structural Engineer again and he confirmed that the walls were indeed stud and easily removable.
 Once it was all signed off, we ordered a skip and the kitchen diner knock though was a go!

 We took the walls down ourselves one Sunday afternoon.
-Lots of people might be a bit scared to do this, but Mr G is no stranger to knocking walls down; his dad loves a bit of extreme DIY so he has been doing this kind of thing his whole life!
+Lots of people might be a bit scared of this, but Mr G is no stranger to knocking walls down; his dad loves a bit of extreme DIY so he has been doing this kind of thing his whole life!

 Our New Kitchen Diner Knock Through Space